 Nagwa Fouad’s Background

-El Safy (2001) reports that Nagwa Fouad was born in Alexandria, Egypt, from an Egyptian father and a Palestinian mother and the family moved to Jaffa, soon after Nagwa’s birth.
+El Safy (2001) reports that Nagwa Fouad was born in Alexandria, Egypt, to an Egyptian father and a Palestinian mother and the family moved to Jaffa, soon after Nagwa’s birth.

 In 1948, the family had to flee their home because of Jaffa’s occupation by Israel.
 Nagwa’s father fled to Alexandria and Nagwa moved to Cairo, where her dancing career started, when she was working as a receptionist at the Orabi Agency (an agency for the stars of the Egyptian cinema).

-A crucial moment in her career was meeting the composer, conductor and producer, Ahmed Fouad Hassan, who suggested that Nagwa perform in his 1960s musical Adwaa Al Madina (City Lights).
+A crucial moment in her career was meeting the composer, conductor, and producer, Ahmed Fouad Hassan, who suggested that Nagwa performs in his 1960s musical Adwaa Al Madina (City Lights).

 Ahmed encouraged Nagwa to learn theatrical techniques and showmanship.
 Nagwa said: ‘He trained me at the Nelly Mazloum Dance School and I joined the National Dance Troupe to study folklore with Russian teachers’ (El Safy, 2001, para.
 8).

 Nagwa Fouad acted and danced in several movies, performed for famous people from all over the world when they went to Egypt, produced and starred in about one hundred television musicals, and was considered one of the most famous Raqs sharqi dancers in the Arab world in the 1970s.